-The present work_studywas conducted during five successive seasons 2014, 2015, 2016, 2017 and 2018 in El-Shrouk yard located at Cairo-Alexandria Desert Road.
+The present study was conducted during five successive seasons 2014, 2015, 2016, 2017 and 2018 in El-Shrouk yard located at Cairo-Alexandria Desert Road.
 Five years-old Olinda Valencia orange budded on Volcamer lemon rootstock grown in a loamy sand soil with line spacing 3.0 x 7.0 m was used in this investigation.
-Orange trees were irrigated through drip irrigation system.
+Orange trees were irrigated through the drip irrigation system.
 Thirty six uniform Valencia orange trees were chosen for this study (4 treatments x 3 replicates x 3trees/ replicate).
-The orange trees were uniform in vigor and received common horticultural practices.
+The orange trees were uniform in vigour and received common horticultural practices.

-The properties of the soil before the start of experiment as well as compost analysis were illustrated in Table (1).
+The properties of the soil before the start of the experiment as well as compost analysis were illustrated in Table (1).
 It worth noting that compost properties all over the five years of the experiment were almost similar and composition variation did not exceed 3%.

-The mineral fertilization NPK (M) was added as N (75 g/tree per season), P_2O_5 (62.5 g/tree per season) and K_2O (125 g/tree per season).
-For each tree, 4 Kg of non-irradiated (NIC) or irradiated compost (IC) were added once to the soil before the beginning of bud burst at the first week of January for all seasons, at 30 cm depth then covered with the soil and irrigated with water.
-Irradiated compost was exposed to gamma irradiation using Co^{60} gamma source at a dose of 10 k Gy absorbed doseat the National Center for Radiation Research and Technology (NCRRT).
+The mineral fertilization NPK (M) was added as N in the form of ammonium nitrate (75 g/tree per season), P_2O_5 in the form of superphosphate (62.5 g/tree per season) and K_2O K_2O in the form of potassium sulphate (125 g/tree per season).
+For each tree, 4 Kg of non-irradiated (NIC) or irradiated compost (IC) were added once to the soil before the beginning of budburst at the first week of January for all seasons, at 30 cm depth then covered with the soil and irrigated with water.
+Irradiated compost was exposed to gamma irradiation using Co^{60} gamma source at a dose of 10 k Gy absorbed dose at the National Center for Radiation Research and Technology (NCRRT).
 The different fertilization treatments were presented in Table (2).